 The undergraduate program in mathematics at Brown is designed to prepare students for careers in the mathematical sciences and other careers requiring strong analytical skills, while engaging more ambitious students in creative projects that can culminate in a senior thesis.
 Two active undergraduate groups, known by their acronyms D.U.G. and W.I.S.E., sponsor a variety of events of interest to the undergraduate and graduate community and maintain healthy interaction across levels within the department.

-Professor Jeffrey Brock Appointed Data Science Initiative Director
+Professor Jeffrey Brock Appointed Director of Brown's Data Science Initiative

 Graduate Student, Yumeng Ou, receives the Joukowsky Family Foundation Outstanding Dissertation Award